-Under a high emissions scenario, the longest dry spell is indicated to increase from an average of about 190 days to about 210 days, with continuing large year-to-year variability.
-If emissions decrease rapidly, the increase is limited to about 5 days on average.
+Under a high emissions scenario, the longest dry spell is indicated to increase by about 35 days on average, from about 100 days on average in 1990, with continuing large year-to-year variability.
+If emissions decrease rapidly, the increase is limited to about 6 days on average.

 - Model projections are from CMIP5 for RCP8.5 (high emissions) and RCP2.6 (low emissions).
-Model anomalies are added to the historical mean and smoothed.
-Observed historical record of mean temperature is from CRU-TSv.3.22; observed historical records of extremes are from HadEX2. - b of the year.

-Analysis by the Climatic Research Unit and Tyndall Centre for Climate Change Research, University of East Anglia, 2015.
-A 'warm spell' day is a day when maximum temperature, together with that of at least the 6 consecutive previous days, exceeds the 90th percentile threshold for that time c d
+Model anomalies are added to the historical mean and smoothed. - Observed historical record of mean temperature is from CRU-TSv.3.22; observed historical records of extremes are from HadEX2.
+Analysis by the Climatic Research Unit and Tyndall Centre for Climate Change Research, University of East Anglia, 2015. - A 'warm spell' day is a day when maximum temperature, together with that of at least the 6 consecutive previous days, exceeds the 90th percentile threshold for that time of the year.